estyxx/madedotcom.github.io/_posts/2017-09-19-why-use-domain-events.md

 occasionally someone needs a fix before they can go to a meeting or something.

-So you email the user to get more information, or you call them up, and then you use that information to assess the priority of the issue - sorry triage  the issue, and work what category it should go in... what do the categories achieve?
+So you email the user to get more information, or you call them up, and then you use that information to assess the priority of the issue - sorry triage the issue, and work out what category it should go in... what do the categories achieve?
 Why categorise?

 Partly for reporting, so we can see what stuff is taking up the most time, or if there are clusters of similar problems on a particular batch of laptops for